estebanbecker/Parallel-computing-UPC/README.md

 ## Performance boost using privatization

-To increase the performance we can use private pointers.
-To do that we will have to do 3 different for loop.
+To increase the performance, we can use private pointers.
+To do that, we will have to do 3 different for loop.
 One for the top part of the local pointers, one for the middle part and one for the bottom part.